Roast Beef Dinner

 Helpful Tips

-• For a small roast (less than three pounds), take the beef out at least a half hour before starting the recipe.
-For a larger roast, take it out an hour before starting the recipe.
+• Take the beef out at least an hour before starting the recipe.
 The reason you do this is to gradually raise the surface temperature of the meat so once you start roasting the beef, it quickly reaches browning temperature and will form a crust.

 • Choose grass-fed beef whenever you can.
 I enjoy the meat I buy from ButcherBox, a meat subscription company that delivers the products directly to your door monthly or bi-monthly.
 I really trust the quality of meat they sell.